-Unit I: Chemistry of Reactive Intermediates
+Unit I: Basics of Organic Chemistry

 Organic Compounds: Classification, and Nomenclature, Hybridization, Shapes of molecules, Influence of hybridization on bond properties.
-Electronic Displacements: Inductive, Electromeric, Resonance and Mesomeric effects, Hyperconjugation and their applications; Dipole moment; Organic acids and bases; their relative strength.
-Homolytic and Heterolytic fission.
-Curly arrow rules, formal charges; Electrophiles and Nucleophiles; Nucleophilicity and basicity; Types, shape and their relative stability of Carbocations, Carbanions, Free radicals and Carbenes Introduction to types of organic reactions and their mechanism: Addition, Elimination and Substitution reactions.
+Electronic Displacements: Inductive, electromeric, resonance and mesomeric effects, hyperconjugation and their applications; Dipole moment; Organic acids and bases; their relative strength.
+Homolytic and Heterolytic fission with suitable examples.
+Curly arrow rules, formal charges; Electrophiles and Nucleophiles; Nucleophicity and basicity; Types, shape and their relative stability of Carbocations, Carbanions, Free radicals and Carbenes Introduction to types of organic reactions and their mechanism: Addition, Elimination and Substitution reactions.